 After Bob developed Alzheimer's, he continued living at home for many years, then moved into Woodside Place (Presbyterian Senior Care) in 1997.
 Ann asked one of Bob's former students, Harry Levine, to design a small house for her old age that was built alongside the family house.
 Her daughter Kate and family moved into the main house in the spring of 1999, and she lived in the "mini house" until July 2013.
-2013 In recent years, Ann had become a well-loved member of the Presbyterian Senior Care community at The Willows in akmont, Pennsylvania.
+2013 In recent years, Ann had become a well-loved member of e Presbyterian Senior Care community at The Willows in Presbyterian Senior (mont, Pennsylvania, receded in death by the